gravitational/teleport/rfd/0094-kubernetes-node-joining.md

       generalized with other workloads like access plugin because this requires being able to read all certs from the namespace)
     - pods can request a cert to tBot over HTTP
-- tBot has to validate the identity of the pod requesting the certificate
+- `tbot` has to validate the identity of the pod requesting the certificate
-- tBot has to join the cluster initially, which is almost the same problem that we're trying to address (almost because we have less constraints due to autoscaling).
-The easiest approach would be to bundle tBot with auth nodes and use the local admin socket to bootstrap it, like what we're doing with the operator
+- `tbot` has to join the cluster initially, which is almost the same problem that we're trying to address (almost because we have less constraints due to autoscaling).
+The easiest approach would be to bundle `tbot` with auth nodes and use the local admin socket to bootstrap it, like what we're doing with the operator